airbytehq/airbyte/airbyte-integrations/connectors/source-amazon-seller-partner/README.md

-# Amazon Mws Source
+# Amazon Seller-Partner Source

-This is the repository for the Amazon Mws source connector, written in Python.
+This is the repository for the Amazon Seller-Partner source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/amazon-mws).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/amazon-seller-partner).

 ## Local development